Grand Theft Crimes in Florida

 A theft might also be classified as grand theft in the first degree if it involves:

-• cargo valued at $50,000 or more that has entered the stream of interstate or intrastate commerce from the shipper’s loading platform to the consignee’s receiving dock.
+- cargo valued at $50,000 or more that has entered the interstate or intrastate commerce stream from the shipper’s loading platform to the consignee’s receiving dock.

-Grand Theft of the First Degree in Florida is classified as a first-degree felony with a maximum statutory penalty of up to thirty (30) years in prison or thirty (30) years on probation and/or a fine of $10,000.
+Grand Theft of the First Degree is a first-degree felony in Florida, with a maximum statutory penalty of up to thirty (30) years in prison, thirty (30) years on probation, and/or a fine of $10,000.

 Read more about the penalties for grand theft auto in Florida.